 "Because there is a law such as gravity, the universe can and will create itself from nothing."

-— Stephen Hawking, academic celebrity, physicist, and cosmologist
+— Stephen Hawking, former academic celebrity, physicist, and cosmologist

 A remarkable and revolutionary stage in the evolution of physics and cosmology took place at the dawn of the 21st century.
 Scientists began to theorize that the universe spontaneously created itself out of nothing.
 This concept is a milestone in scientific thought, and some scientists are suggesting that physics and metaphysics are starting to merge.

-But despite the new leanings in science, the question still remains, "How does something arise out of nothing?"
+But despite the new leanings in science, the scientific idea of nothing still involves something, and this does not fit the idea of true nothingness.
+If indeed, the universe came from nothing, from a total and complete absence of everything, the question remains, "How does something arise out of nothing?"
 Since 1975, Summum has been teaching that the universe came out of nothing.
 Not only does the Summum philosophy teach the universe came out of nothing, it explains how the universe came out of nothing.
 But the explanation is not something that can be examined objectively, it can only be examined subjectively.
 It lies beyond the objective in a realm where contemporary science loses its footing.

 Something does not arise out of nothing alone, for if there is nothing, a second component is automatically established and the interaction between the two brings about the creation of a universe.
 Now one might say that if there is a second component, the universe was not really born out of nothing, to which we would reply, "Yes and no. It is a paradox."
 The second component is not any type of thing.
 It cannot be measured.
 It cannot be objectively observed.
 It does not have any type of dimension.
 It can only be seen in the mind through subjective observation.
 It allows for a state of nothingness.
 Nothing creates it and it creates nothing.
 Together, it and nothing produce the event of creation.
 A copulation, infinitely intense in vibration, occurs between these two grand opposites, and a universe is born out of a cosmic orgasm.
 The result of their union is what many cultures have sought to describe in the various creation myths we have seen throughout time.

 So, what is it?
 What exactly is this other component?
-We introduce it in the Summum philosophy book, and we invite you to take your inquiry further by downloading and reading the book.
+We introduce it in the Summum philosophy book, and we invite you to take your inquiry further by reading the book.